1. Hiking Trails

 15. The Sporting Life

 You’ll find a serious passion for sports at Hamilton’s fields, stadiums and indoor venues.
-We’re looking forward to seeing local stands fill up again for can’t-miss events like the 2021 Grey Cup and 2022 ISU World Skating Championships and cheering on hometown teams like the TiCats, Bulldogs, Forge FC, Honey Badgers, and the newly arrived Lacrosse league Toronto Rock.
+We’re looking forward to seeing local stands fill up again for can’t-miss events like the 2021 Grey Cup and 2022 ISU World Skating Championships and cheering on hometown teams like the TiCats, Bulldogs, Forge FC and the newly arrived Lacrosse league Toronto Rock.

 Among Hamilton's most beautiful – and to some surprising – natural attractions is a network of more than 120 waterfalls cascading across the city.
 Nearby Niagara Falls may get most of the attention, but Hamilton’s waterfalls are a pure joy to explore.